-As plans were being finalized, a tragic accident took the life of one of the Seattle School Board's most prominent members, Thomas Taylor Minor.
+As plans were being finalized, a tragic accident took the life of one of the Seattle School Board’s most prominent members, Thomas Taylor Minor.
 He was born of missionary parents in Sri Lanka (then called Ceylon) on February 14, 1844.
-After serving as a surgeon in the Civil War, Minor came to Port Townsend where he was mayor from 1880 to 1882.
+After serving as a surgeon in the Civil War, Minor came to Port Townsend, where he was mayor from 1880 to 1882.
 In 1883, he and his wife moved to Seattle, where he took a leading role in community affairs.
 Minor served as mayor of Seattle from 1886 to 1888.
-On the way back from a hunting trip on Whidbey Island, Dr. Minor's canoe tipped over and all occupants drowned.
-The board voted to name the new school in the Renton Addition after Minor and his widow requested that the school name include his initials.
+On the way back from a hunting trip on Whidbey Island, Dr. Minor’s canoe tipped over in a squall and all occupants drowned.
+The board voted to name the new school in the Renton Addition after Minor, and his widow requested that the school’s name include his initials.

 In 1921, the School for the Deaf was transferred to Minor from Washington, necessitating the addition of portables on the playground south of the building.

-The celebration of the school's 50th birthday coincided with a decision to replace the building with a new modern structure.
+The celebration of the school’s 50th birthday coincided with a decision to replace the building with a new modern structure.
 A special levy, which remarkably passed in 1939 during the Depression, provided funds for replacing and adding space to several schools.
-During construction, the walls of the new building rose around the old structure in the shape of an L. The program for deaf students was divided and moved to Summit, Longfellow, and Marshall.
+During construction, the walls of the new building rose around the old structure in the shape of a U. The program for deaf students was divided and moved to Summit, Longfelow, and Marshall.
+The day before school closed in June was moving day: younger children took up armfuls of books, while the older boys carried boxes of supplies and the march to the new building began.

 During the 1940s, when at least two other public schools opened their doors for evening classes, Minor was used for teaching English and citizenship to the foreign born.

 In 1957, Principal Thomas Leist reported to the school board on the crowded conditions at his school.
 Nine portables were in use, and enrollment had increased from 294 in 1945 to 737 in October 1956.
 In fall 1960, an addition consisting of several classrooms and a gymnasium was completed.
-The following year the district purchased the half-block west of the school, adding valuable playground space.
+The following year the district purchased the half-block west of the school, adding playground space.
+In 1979, the district leased some of the school property to the Seattle Parks Department for the T. T. Minor Playground, which is used jointly by the school and the community.
+It was a significant investment by the parks department for the benefit of the school and community.

-The student population was 92 percent African-American prior to the district's voluntary racial transfer program.
-In 1970, a reorganization of schools in the city's Central Area called the 4-4-4 plan began.
-Elementary, middle, and high schools each had four grade levels, thus Minor became a K-4 school.
-From 1978 to 1988, Minor was paired with Bryant (K-2) and housed K, 3-5.
+Affected by redlining in the City of Seattle, the student population was 92 percent African American prior to the district’s voluntary racial transfer program in the 1970s.
+In 1970, a reorganization of schools in the city’s Central Area called the 4-4-4 plan began.
+Elementary, middle, and high schools each had four grade levels; thus Minor became a K-4 school.
+Under the district’s 1978 desegregation plan, called the Seattle Plan, Minor was paired with Bryant (K-2) and housed K, 3-5 from 1978-1988.

 Location: E Union and 18th Avenue